 This one is contentious, but it's worth considering whether you need an air fryer at all!
 If you have an oven you're happy with, you don't necessarily need an air fryer as well – an air fryer is basically a small fan-forced oven, after all.

 But air fryers do have some benefits over regular ovens.
-They're good for cooking quickly (whereas an oven takes a while to heat up), cooking small amounts of food (using your oven for small quantities isn't energy-efficient), or if you're trying to keep the heat down in the kitchen.
+They're good for cooking quickly (whereas an oven takes a while to heat up), and for cooking small amounts of food (using your oven for small quantities isn't energy-efficient), and for keeping the heat down in the kitchen in hot weather.

-But if you're planning to cook large batches, you're better off using your oven so you can do it in one hit.
+But if you're planning to cook large batches, or multiple foods at once, you're better off using your oven so you can do it in one hit.

 Read this before you hit the shops or sites: Should you buy an air fryer?